deepglint/UNICOM/README.md

 While CLIP models have shown excellence in many tasks via image-text contrastive learning, they often struggle with encoding complex semantic structures within images.
 To address this limitation, we introduce **Multi-Label Cluster Discrimination (MLCD)**.

 MLCD improves upon traditional approaches by clustering the the LAION dataset, which contains billions of images, into one million centers and assigning multiple closest clusters as labels to each image.
 This technique accounts for the presence of multiple objects within a single image.
 We also introduce a novel multi-label classification loss, which separately handles positive and negative class losses, minimizing label ambiguity.
-Our experiments demonstrate that MLCD achieves state-of-the-art performance in linear probe, zero-shot classification, and image-text retrieval tasks.
+Our experiments demonstrate that MLCD achieves state-of-the-art performance in linear probe.
 Moreover, MLCD shows significant potential when integrated with multimodal large language models.

 ### Evaluation